The Higher: 2005–2008: On Fire

 In late 2005 after touring with Panic!
 At the Disco, they received interest from several record labels, ultimately signing with Epitaph Records in early 2006.
 In the summer of 2006 they hit the studio with producer Mike Green (Paramore, Good Charlotte), to begin work on their first full length for Epitaph.
 Patrick Stump of Fall Out Boy remixed the song "Pace Yourself" for the record.
 Upon its completion, they began the Epitaph Tour, touring with bands Escape the Fate, The Matches, and I am Ghost.
 "On Fire" was released March 6, 2007.
 The lead single "Insurance?" immediately put the band on the map both domestically and internationally.
 Their music video for "Insurance?" from On Fire received heavy rotation on college-oriented video programming, such as MTVu.
 The video was shot in Las Vegas at the now imploded Frontier Hotel and Casino, and features the band performing and playing casino games with dancers.
 During the Summer of 2007, the video received airtime on MTV2, and was the #1 video on Fuse for two consecutive weeks.
 The band then hit the road with Motion City Soundtrack, Sherwood, and The Forecast for a three-month run of shows.
 Later on that year, the band signed to Sony Japan.
 Their video for "Insurance?" hit #1 on MTV Japan beating out Rihanna for the top spot.
 "On Fire" also broke into Japan's top 10 Billboard charts, landing at #8.
-Due to conflicts within the band, The Higher and Pat Harter mutually parted ways, and was replaced by Boys like Girls drum tech Doug McCarthy in August 2007.
+October 2007 saw the bands first lineup shake up.
+Original drummer Pat Harter and the band agreed to mutually part ways.
 In November 2007, the band completed their first tour of Japan, selling out every show.